brianlu97010/Operating_System_Capstone_2025Spring/lab2/README.md

 1. Press `Ctrl + A`, then `X`
 2. Confirm exit
 3. Run the python script to send another kernel image

+#### Using Screen
+If you're monitoring the Raspberry Pi with `screen`:
+1. Press `Ctrl + A`, then `\`
+2. Confirm by typing `y`
+3. Only then run the python script to send another kernel image

+This proper disconnection prevents the "Device or resource busy" error that occurs when trying to access `/dev/ttyUSB0` while it's still in use by another process.

 ## Exercise 2: UART Bootloader